-Fatima Ebrahimi is a Research Physicist at the PPPL Theory Department and an Affiliated Research Scholar at the Department of Astrophysical Sciences, Princeton University.
-Dr. Ebrahimi received her Ph.D. in Plasma Physics from the University of Wisconsin--Madison in 2003.
+Fatima Ebrahimi is a Principal Research Physicist at the PPPL Theory Department and an Affiliated Research Scholar at the Department of Astrophysical Sciences, Princeton University.
+Dr. Ebrahimi received her Ph.D. in Plasma Physics from the University of Wisconsin-Madison in 2003.

 Upon receiving her Ph.D., she was a Research Associate at the Alfven Laboratory, Royal Institute of Technology in Sweden for one year, and then was a Research Associate and Research Scientist with the National Science Foundation (NSF) Frontier Center for Magnetic Self-Organization in Laboratory and Astrophysical Plasmas (CMSO) at the University of Wisconsin.
-Before her Research appointment at Princeton University in 2013, she was a Research Assistant Professor at the University of New Hampshire, and was Research Faculty until December 2012.
-She then started a Research Staff Appointment at Princeton University in 2013.
+Before her Research appointment at Princeton University in 2013, she was a Research Assistant Professor at the University of New Hampshire.

-Dr. Ebrahimi's research interests span from magnetically confined fusion plasmas to flow-driven plasmas, such as accretion disks.
-Her primary research experience has been in the field of theoretical and global-computational extended magnetohydrodynamics (MHD), with wide applications to fusion and astrophysical plasmas.
-Her main research interests include: studies of MHD stability in fusion plasmas, momentum transport from current-driven tearing and flow-driven magnetorotational instabilities, generation of large-scale magnetic field in magnetically and flow-dominated self-organized systems, and magnetic reconnection in fusion/laboratory and astrophysical plasmas.
+Her research interests span from magnetically confined fusion plasmas to flow-driven plasmas, such as accretion disks.
+Her primary research experience has been in the field of theoretical and global-computational extended magnetohydrodynamics (MHD), with wide applications to astrophysical, laboratory and fusion plasmas.
+Her main research interests include: studies of MHD stability and current-dive in fusion plasmas, momentum transport from current-driven tearing and flow-driven magnetorotational instabilities, dynamo in magnetically and flow-dominated self-organized systems, and magnetic reconnection in fusion/laboratory and astrophysical plasmas.
 She has written many papers over a wide range of topics, published in a number of leading peer-reviewed journals.
 She has many years of successful experience working with experimentalists at major university and national plasma physics laboratories, including Madison Symmetric Torus (MST), Madison plasma dynamo exp., NSTX/NSTX-U, and PPPL MRI experiment.
 She is the topical science group leader for theory/modeling of Solenoid-free Start-up & Ramp-up in NSTX-U.

-Dr. Ebrahimi is the Principal Investigator (PI) of several Department of Energy (DOE) and NSF grants, and has served on multiple panels.
-She also served on the American Physical Society (APS) Division of Plasma Physics (DPP) program committee in 2011.
-She is an elected Member-At-Large of the APS Topical Group in Plasma Astrophysics (GPAP), 2018-2021, was a member of APS-DPP Executive Committee (2013-2016) and a member of the Executive Committee for the International Sherwood Fusion Theory Conference (2014-2017), local host for Sherwood conference in 2019, and program committee member for U.S. Magnetic Fusion Research (MFR) Strategic Directions, 2017-2018.
+Dr. Ebrahimi has been the PI of several DOE and NSF grants and has served on multiple panels.
+She also served on the APS-DPP program committee in 2011 and 2019.
+She is an elected Member-At-Large of the APS Topical Group in Plasma Astrophysics (GPAP), 2018-2021, was a member of APS-DPP Executive Committee (2013-2016), a member of Executive committee for the international fusion theory Sherwood conference (2014-2017), local host for Sherwood conference in 2019, and program committee member for U.S. Magnetic Fusion Research (MFR) Strategic Directions, 2017-2018.